BradHutchings/Mmojo-Server/docs/Package-mmojo-server.md

-## Package llama-server-one for Deployment
+## Package mmojo-server for Deployment

 Brad Hutchings<br/>
 brad@bradhutchings.com

-This file contains instructions for packaging the `llama-server-one` executable for deployment.
+This file contains instructions for packaging the `mmojo-server` executable for deployment.
 I'm using Ubuntu 24.04.

 ---
 ### Package Directory
 Assuming you configured as instructed in the [Configure-ls1.md](Configure-ls1.md) instructions file, let's create a directory with everything you need to package for deployment.
-You can zip this folder to distribute your `llama-server-one`, model, and arguments file for use on any platform.
+You can zip this folder to distribute your `mmoojo-server`, model, and arguments file for use on any platform.

 ---
 ### Environment Variables